yiisoft/docs/guide/en/runtime/logging.md

 - `getMessages` - Gets a list of log messages ([[\Yii\Log\Message]] instances).
 - `getFormattedMessages` - Gets a list of formatted string log messages.
-- `formatMessages` - Gets formatted all log messages for display as a string.
+- `formatMessages` - Get all log messages formatted as a string.
-- `getCommonContext` - Gets an array with common context data in the `key => value` format.
+- `getCommonContext` - Get an array with common context data in the `key => value` format.

-For more details, you may refer to any of the log target classes included in the Yii release.
+For more details, you may refer to any of the log target classes included in the package.

 > Tip: Instead of creating your own loggers you may try any PSR-3 compatible logger such as [Monolog](https://github.com/Seldaek/monolog) by using [[\Yii\Log\PsrTarget]].